smashwilson/merge-conflicts/README.md

  * Superimpose conflict resolution controls. :white_check_mark:
  * Resolve conflicts as either side, directly. :white_check_mark:
  * Resolve conflicts by editing in place.
- * Navigation among conflict markers within a file.
+ * Navigation among conflict markers within a file. :white_check_mark:
  * Keymap entries for resolution and navigation.
  * Show resolution progress for each file.
  * Minify and restore the conflict panel.